Finding out that a loved one is facing the prospect of reformative training in Singapore can be a heavy and confusing experience.

 - Community Reintegration Programmes to prepare offenders for their eventual return to society

-A personal supervisor monitors the offender’s progress, ensuring they stay on track with their rehabilitation goals.
-Those pursuing formal education may be transferred to Tanah Merah Prison School, where they can sit for academic examinations.
+A personal supervisor monitors the offender’s progress to ensure, they stay on track with their rehabilitation goals.
+Those pursuing formal education may be transferred to Tanah Merah Prison School to sit for academic examinations.

 Offenders are encouraged to take an active role in their rehabilitation by maintaining good behaviour and completing all required programmes.
-Upon serving the minimum detention period, which can be either 6 or 12 months, the RTC Review Committee will assess the offender’s progress.
+Upon completion of the minimum detention period, which may be 6 or 12 months, the RTC Review Committee will assess the offender’s progress.
 If deemed suitable, the offender may be released under supervision, transitioning into the next phase.

 2. Supervision Phase